-The Finance Minister, Nirmala Sitharaman presented the Budget 2020 and made major announcements including the introduction of a new tax regime under section 115BAC of the Income Tax Act, 1961.
+The Finance Minister, Nirmala Sitharaman in the Budget 2020 introduced a new tax regime u/s 115BAC of the Income Tax Act, 1961.
 The new tax regime is available only to individuals and HUF.
-Also, the new regime comes with reduced income tax slab rates and the removal of rebates, exemptions, and deductions.
-Even after lower slab rates, the majority of taxpayers were filing ITR under the old tax regime.
-Hence to make compliance easier and make more taxpayers opt for the new regime in Budget 2023 the slab rates were revised and the New regime was announced as the default tax regime for the taxpayers.
+The new regime comes with reduced income tax slab rates and the removal of rebates, exemptions, and deductions.

 Up to INR 3,00,000 | Nil |